TimChinye/NestYourCSS/to-do-list.md

 # To-do List

 ## Next up:
+- List up all the settings that can be done quickly, and design the settings panel.

 ## To-do now:
-- Update the nesting functionality to fix `cssSamples[0]` – `@page`
-- List up all the settings that can be done quickly, and design the settings panel.
 - Change indentation setting
 - Show the file size of both CSS outputs
 - Add button to include samples of CSS